Skip to main content

 3. Select New dashboard.

-4. Name the dashboard AI Impact.
+4. Name the dashboard AI Adoption and Impact.

 5. Click Create.